Connecting YOU to the resources in the community

 The Friendship of Women serves men, women, and children impacted by family and sexual violence.
 All survivor services are free and confidential.
 Friendship of Women provides comprehensive services such as:

-• Legal advocacy for survivors of domestic violence and sexual assault and their families
+- Legal advocacy to survivors of domestic violence and sexual assault and their families

 Harlingen, TX 78550